bobbylight/PacmanJS/README.md

 Relatively in the order in which I want to fix things:

-* Slight visual glitch in bitmap font rendering in IE and Edge
+* "Key" fruit not rendered properly in gutter
+* God mode needs implementing
 * Fruit in a maze is not reset on game over/restart
 * Sound effects don't always stop/restart properly when the game is paused
 * Intermissions are not yet implemented